Logo

 Duplicate RecordsMultiple prospects with the same email (if AMPSEA is enabled).Enable “Use email to match” or clean duplicates using dynamic lists.

-Best Practices to Optimize Pardot-Salesforce Sync
+Best Practices to Optimize MCAE (Pardot)-Salesforce Sync

 To ensure fast, reliable syncs, follow these best practices: